baaba-midnight/ReviewsToRating/README.md

 3. Set Up python virtual environment: pip -
 4. Install the required dependencies: pip install -r requirements.txt

-## Usage

-[Provide instructions on how to use your application, including any command-line arguments or configuration files needed]

 ## Hosting the Application: Locally
 1. Clone the Repository